Who's Behind Listverse?

 At the time Jones assaulted her, Tolbert only had hours to live before the disease became fatal.
 Two different medical examiners officially concluded that Tolbert died of natural causes, so it was impossible to prove that Jones’s beating played any role in her death.
 In the end, the judge agreed to accept Jones’s guilty plea to assault and battery but stated that the defendant would have been indicted for murder were it not for the unlikely coincidence.

-7The Wrongful Conviction Of Dennis Maher
+7The Wrongful Conviction of Dennis Maher

-On the evening of November 16, 1983, a woman walking through Lowell, Massachusetts was attacked by a male assailant and raped.
-The following night, another woman was attacked by a man in the exact same area, but she managed to escape and provide a description to police.
+On the evening of November 16, 1983, a woman walking through Lowell, Massachusetts, was attacked by a male assailant and raped.
+The following night, another woman was attacked by a man in the exact same area, but she managed to escape and provide a description to the police.
 Later that evening, a resident named Dennis Maher was detained, and both victims positively identified him as their attacker.

-Maher would be charged with the attacks and, after an unsolved rape from the previous summer was also pinned on him, he was sentenced to life in prison.
+Maher would be charged with the attacks, and after an unsolved rape from the previous summer was also pinned on him, he was sentenced to life in prison.
 Years later, he got in touch with The Innocence Project, an organization dedicated to helping wrongfully convicted people.
 They successfully lobbied for DNA testing on the evidence, and it excluded Maher as the perpetrator of the rapes.
 In 2003, he was released after serving 19 years in prison for crimes he didn’t commit.

 Given the circumstances, it seemed perfectly logical to believe Maher was the attacker, especially after the victims identified him.
 However, at the time, Maher was a sergeant in the United States Army, so it wasn’t unusual for him to have a military jacket and military knife in his vehicle.
-After DNA testing exonerated Maher, it became apparent the victims who identified him were mistaken, and that he was just a tragic victim of bad luck.
+After DNA testing exonerated Maher, it became apparent the victims who identified him were mistaken and that he was just a tragic victim of bad luck.
 The real perpetrator was never found.

 6The Mary Morris Murders